IgooorGP/crawler_infoglobo/README.md

 * Implemented with python 3.6.1;
 * Backend service developed with Django framework;
+* Usage of gunicorn server;
+* Dockerized project in a container.

 This project consumes an XML file from AutoEsporte's magazine feed which can be acessed at http://revistaautoesporte.globo.com/rss/ultimas/feed.xml